The Canadian Swim Patrol program is the on-ramp to lifeguarding. Ability is the only prerequisite.

 Class Length: 60 min.

-Dates: Monday through Friday for 2 weeks.
+Dates: Sunday mornings & Monday evenings.
 There are no lessons on statutory holidays.